itsover9000angrynoises/Premia-Insights/README.md

 3) Run npm run start

 ## Description:-
-Each Functions in the core folder subscribes to corresponding events from the pools and sends the notification
+Each class in the core folder subscribes to the functions in the pools and triggers the notification